globalgrayhat/mbrat-rashaidah-backend/README.md

-# NestJS Backend with Supabase Authentication
+# NestJS Backend with passport Authentication

-This is a NestJS backend application that uses Supabase for authentication and PostgreSQL with TypeORM for data management.
+This is a NestJS backend application that uses passport for authentication and PostgreSQL with TypeORM for data management.

 ## Features

-- User authentication with Supabase
+- User authentication with passport
 - JWT-based session management
 - Role-based access control
 - Admin dashboard with user management